 Memorial Sloan Kettering (MSK) has a Sexual Health Program to help people address the impact of their disease and treatment on sexual health.
 You can meet with a specialist before, during, or after your treatment.

 - Female Sexual Medicine and Women’s Health Program: call 646-888-5076 for an appointment

 - Male Sexual and Reproductive Medicine Program: call 646-888-6024 for an appointment

-Also, you may find it comforting to speak with a cancer survivor or caregiver who has been through a similar treatment.
+- Talk with others.
+When people try to protect each other by hiding their feelings, they can feel very alone.
+Talking can help the people around you know what you’re thinking.
+It might help to talk about your feelings with someone you trust.
+You may choose your spouse or partner, a close friend, family member, chaplain, nurse, social worker, or psychologist.
+You may also find it helpful to talk to someone who’s going through radiation therapy, or a cancer survivor or caregiver who has been through a similar treatment.
 Through our Patient-to-Patient Support Program, you have a chance to speak with former patients and caregivers.
 To learn more about this service, please call 212-639-5007.

 After Your Treatment

 Please be sure to keep your follow-up appointments with your radiation oncologist.
 They will evaluate your response to treatment.
 You may have blood tests, x-rays, and scans during these visits.
 Before coming, write down your questions and concerns.
 Bring this and a list of all your medications with you.
 You can also call your radiation oncologist or nurse at any time after your treatment is completed, or in between follow-up visits, if you have any questions or concerns.